 Planning for retirement is essential for a financially comfortable life in the older years when your source of income stops.
 If you have created a retirement fund you can use it to fund your retirement.
-The National Pension Scheme is one such retirement oriented pension scheme which has been launched by the Government to help you plan your retirement.
+The National Pension Scheme is one such retirement-oriented pension scheme that has been launched by the Government to help you plan your retirement.

 You can withdraw from the account partially if you need funds.
-There are NPS Tier I withdrawal rules which should fulfil before the withdrawal would be allowed.
+There are NPS Tier I withdrawal rules which should be fulfilled before the withdrawal would be allowed.
 These rules are as follows –

-As mentioned earlier, you get tax benefits by investing in a Tier I Account of the NPS scheme.
+As mentioned earlier, you get the benefits of NPS tier 1 by investing in a Tier I Account of the NPS scheme.
 These benefits are as follows –

 When you invest in the NPS Tier I Account, you are presented with a choice of two investment strategies – Active Choice Strategy and Auto Choice Strategy.
 The Active Choice strategy is when you invest in a choice of investment funds while under the Auto Choice strategy, the investment is allocated to funds in a predetermined ratio depending on your risk profile.
 The investment funds available under the NPS scheme are as follows –

 Moreover, there are eight pension fund managers and you can choose anyone for managing your investments.
 These fund managers are registered with the PFRDA and include the following –

 You can also switch between the available investment funds as well as investment strategy when you want.
 Based on the performance of the underlying assets, your investments would grow and you would earn a return.